rafalcode/gd_png_ex/README.md

 # rect234.png
 You'll look at this and say.
 Did I generate this?
 Well the random x positioing of the rectangles is probab;y difficult and the name of te file suggests ... an inkscape template!

+# pagemarg.c
+takes pang with black background and fins the let, right, top bottom points where it ends that central page in the png begins.